 0 People in need 6.1 Informed by available data, identify any cohort specific housing needs and, if identified, consider actions that can be taken to encourage the development of such in parallel with other actions.
+Immediate 6.2 Council to consider the development of a "Move to the North Burnett" informative video presenting the regions liveability features and case studies from local residents, encouraging relocation to the region and attracting essential workers.
+12-24

-Immediate 0 Construction 7.1 Encourage housing development which may repurpose existing commercial properties for specific cohorts to address emerging needs, such as the transient worker demands.
+0 Construction 7.1 Encourage housing development which may repurpose existing commercial properties for specific cohorts to address emerging needs, such as the transient worker demands.
 12 7.2 Council to consider the development of new employee housing stock and, once its needs are met, make surplus properties available in the open market as they are eventually replaced.
 18

 0 Capital solutions 8.1 Identify appropriate land holdings and, subject to funding availability, begin development of 3 Council employee houses to replace 3 properties currently rented from the private market.
 12 8.2 Following feasibility assessments related to water and sewer constraints on the north side of Gayndah, and if a feasible option is identified that will unlock meaningful development potential, seek funding for such.
-18-48 8.3 Following the development of a feasible plan to resolve water and sewer constraints in Mundubbera, and subject to funding availability, undertake the identified works.
-24-48 8.4 Following the feasibility assessment related to the historic lots in the region's main towns and subject to funding availability, undertake any identified works (if any).
+18-48 8.3 Council, in partnership with the State, to investigate innovative but financially sustainable solutions that offer low-capital, high-capacity short-term accommodation options in the region's towns most in need of short-term worker accommodation.
+18-48 8.4 Following the development of a feasible plan to resolve water and sewer constraints in Mundubbera, and subject to funding availability, undertake the identified works.
+24-48 8.5 Following the feasibility assessment related to the historic lots in the region's main towns and subject to funding availability, undertake any identified works (if any).
 24-48